-Outcomes National Outcomes Improvement Measures Baseline Trend 18/19 21/22 26/27 Lead Partners Women and girls thrive as equal citizens, We have improved the life chances for children, young School leavers entering positive destinations - females New mea sure - E Baseline to be ac lded Clacks Council NHS Forth socially, economically, culturally and politically and Our children have the Participation rate of 16-19 year olds in training, employment and learning.
-88.2 88.5 89.0 90.4 🛦 Valley Scottish Enterprise Participation of 16-19 year olds in training, employment and learning - females 89.5 - 89.8 90.5 91 🛦 Forth Valley College Number of modern apprenticeships who are female Baseline Measur e to be a idded.
+Outcomes National Outcomes Improvement Measures Baseline Trend 18/19 21/22 26/27 Lead Partners Women and girls thrive as equal citizens, We have improved the life chances for children, young School leavers entering positive destinations - females New mea sure - E Baseline to be ac lded Clacks Council NHS Forth socially, economically, culturally and politically people and families at risk Our children have the best start in life and are ready to succeed.
+We realise our full economic potential with more and better employment opportunities for our people Participation rate of 16-19 year olds in training, employment and learning.
+88.2 - 88.5 89.0 90.4 Valley Scottish Enterprise Participation of 16-19 year olds in training, employment and learning - females 89.5 - 89.8 90.5 91 🔺 Forth Valley College Number of modern apprenticeships who are female Baseline Measur e to be a dded.
 Teenage Pregnancy Rate (under 20 years) and compared with national average.
-57.1 • 55.0 50.0 35 ▲ Teenage Pregnancy Rate (under 16 years) and compared with national average 11.1 • 10.5 8.0 5.0 🛦 Positive gender roles are We have tackled the significant % of residents agreeing that equality and 34% • 40% 60% 80% Clacks Council promoted in Clacks Scottish society in Clackmannanshire NHS Forth Valley We take pride in a strong, fair and inclusive national Scottish Enterprise identity Our young people are successful learners, confident individuals, effective contributors Forth Valley College promoted in inequalities in Scottish society We take pride in a strong, fair and inclusive national identity Our young people are successful learners, confident individuals, diversity are promoted
+57.1 • 55.0 50.0 35 🔺 Teenage Pregnancy Rate (under 16 years) and compared with national average 11.1 ➡ 10.5 8.0 5.0 🔺 Positive gender roles are promoted in Clacks We have tackled the significant inequalities in Scottish society % of residents agreeing that equality and diversity are promoted in Clackmannanshire 34% • 40% 60% 80% Clacks Council NHS Forth Valley We take pride in a strong, fair and inclusive national Scottish Enterprise identity Our young people are successful learners, confident individuals, effective contributors and responsible citizens Forth Valley College

-- ▲ Target is the current Scottish rate 2016. - ▲ Target is the current Scottish rate 2016. - ▲ Target is the current Scottish rate 2014 - ▲ Target is the current Scottish rate 2014
+▲ Target is the current Scottish rate 2016.

+- ▲ Target is the current Scottish rate 2016.

+- ▲ Target is the current Scottish rate 2014

+- ▲ Target is the current Scottish rate 2014